 Alghero itself has a historic center that reaches the sea, with medieval influences from Genova and Catalunya.
 An interesting thing to notice is how much of the information and signs around the city are written in Spanish and Catalan.

 When I said I was going to Alghero a friend sent over some amazing recommendations, that I wanted to share with you.
 First, where we actually ate: Mandiga.
-This “fast food” restaurant focuses on fresh-made pasta dishes and easy second plates such as gazpacho or a local specialty, dogfish with garlic tomato sauce.
+This “fast food” restaurant focuses on fresh-made pasta dishes and easy second plates such as gazpacho or a local speciality, dogfish with garlic tomato sauce.
 The owner working there was so nice to explain everything, and the food was excellent.
-[A side note of another element I loved about them, in the bathroom, they provided all products needed for moms to clean up and change their baby, they were all stocked up and fully free.
+[A side note of another element I loved about them, in the bathroom, they provided all the products needed for moms to clean up and change their babies, they were all stocked up and fully free.
 This is just a kind gesture that you don’t see too often]

-Then where we didn’t make it too: Mabrouk, a seafood restaurant where you choose a menu and get a bunch of different antipasti and primi to try.
+Then where we didn’t make it to: Mabrouk, a seafood restaurant where you choose a menu and get a bunch of different antipasti and primi to try.
 It looks like everything you could want in a seafood restaurant, but unfortunately, they are always booked up!
 So if you have plans to visit Alghero, book in advance.

 Last day: Pick your favorite!

 Most likely you’ll have found a beach you love and want to go back and relax, or there is still plenty more to explore that I didn’t make it to.